Inverness and Aberdeen Junction Railway: Inverness and Nairn Railway

 Commercial interests in Inverness were dismayed at this turn of events, but they were encouraged to consider that a railway connection was realistic by the engineer Joseph Mitchell, who persistently advocated the necessary construction.
 However it was clear that the huge financial outlay was not going to be available for some time, and he proposed a more modest scheme, the 15 miles to Nairn only.
 Mitchell was insistent that this was the first stage in a connection to the Central Scotland railway network.
 The project got its authorising Act on 24 July 1854.
 The line opened for traffic on 7 November 1855.

 Nairn to Keith: Inverness and Aberdeen Junction Railway

 While the Inverness and Nairn Railway was under construction, Joseph Mitchell set about fostering the formation of a company to close the gap between Nairn and Huntly.
-He encouraged the Great North of Scotland Railway to engage financially in a new company, called the Inverness and Elgin Junction Railway.
-However the Great North company began to see that its heavy financial commitment would not be rewarded, and it decided instead to build independently as far as Keith.
+He encouraged the Great North of Scotland Railway (GNoSR) to engage financially in a new company, called the Inverness and Elgin Junction Railway.
+However the Great North of Scotland Railway Company began to see that its heavy financial commitment would not be rewarded, and it decided instead to build independently as far as Keith.
 This would now leave a gap between Nairn and Keith, and Mitchell contrived to divert the Inverness and Elgin Junction to continue to Keith.